You are $75 away from free shipping

 Dyeing your hair a different color is an easy way to completely change your look.
 Isn’t it so exhilarating to try new hair colors and experiment with your hair?
-And worst case scenario, if you don’t like how the color looks on you, you can always dye it something else!
-It’s as simple as that.
-But dyeing your hair at home comes with its own set of struggles—like, what if you realize you have some hair dye on your forehead when all is said and done?
-Ugh—those are the times it might be nice to have a professional on hand.
-No matter how careful you are, it’s possible for this to happen.
-The good news is that there are some nifty beauty hacks you can use to help remove the dye from your skin (such as covering up the stains with concealer or foundation).
-We wouldn’t want to leave you shouting, “Out out, spot,” so just keep reading to find out how to remove hair dye from your skin by adding the following beauty hacks to your skin care routine.
+And worst-case scenario, if you don’t like how the color looks on you, you can always dye it another color!
+But dyeing your hair at home comes with its own set of struggles—like, what if you realize you don’t know how to get hair dye off skin, and your forehead just so happens to be marked with a swipe of permanent hair color?
+Those are the times it might be nice to have a professional who knows how to remove hair dye from skin on hand.
+The good news is, if your hair dye has gone out of bounds, you don’t need to rush to an expert; there are nifty beauty hacks you can use at home to help get the dye off your skin, such as covering up the stains with concealer or foundation.
+We wouldn’t want to leave you with an unsightly spot, so just keep reading for our best beauty hacks to help remove any dye-meets-skin mishaps.

 This hack works best if you do it before you start your dye job.
 Coat your hairline with petroleum jelly before you start applying color to your hair.
-You can even apply some to the tips of your ears and the bottom of your neck so the dye doesn’t get stuck in those areas either.
-While this is most effective as a preventive measure, you can use it after a dye job, too.
+You can even apply some to the tips of your ears and the bottom of your neck so the dye doesn’t end up clinging on those spots either.
+While this is most effective as a preventative measure, you can use it after a dye job too.
 Spot a stain?
-Put some of the petroleum jelly onto a cotton pad and rub it over the hair dye stain in question.
+Put some of the petroleum jelly onto a cotton pad and rub it over the stain in question.

 To recap, if you notice a hair dye stain on your skin—whether it’s your hairline or the back of your neck—there’s no reason to get worked up.
-There are a few simple hacks you can try using items you already have on hand at home.
-Now, you’re ready to color your hair without worrying about stains.
-Try the L’Oréal Paris Superior Preference, L’Oréal Paris Féria, or L’Oréal Paris Excellence Crème for your fresh new shade.
-And remember to keep these handy tips in your back pocket so that you can dye your locks with confidence!
+There are simple hacks you can try—using items you already have on hand at home—to put an end to the issue.